Brian Berridge tapped to manage National Toxicology Program

 Berridge will take over guidance of NTP products like the congressionally mandated Report on Carcinogens, which currently lists 248 cancer-causing agents, and scientific literature reviews on topics like fluoride that are nominated to NTP by other agencies or the public.
 He will also help oversee toxicological studies on topics such as chemical spills and cell phones.
 Since 1978, NTP has evaluated more than 2,800 chemicals and other agentsfor a variety of health-related effects, like contributing to cancer or being toxic to reproductive, immune, or nervous systems.
 NTP is headquartered at the National Institute of Environmental Health Sciences (NIEHS), part of NIH.

-“We are thrilled that Dr. Berridge is bringing his expertise to environmental health, including experience with both traditional and novel toxicological methods,” said Linda Birnbaum, who has directed NTP since 2009 while also directing NIEHS.
+“We are thrilled that Dr. Berridge is bringing his expertise to environmental health, including experience with both traditional and novel toxicological methods,” said Linda Birnbaum, Ph.D., who has been the director of NTP since 2009, while also directing NIEHS.
 “We are also deeply appreciative of Dr. Bucher’s exemplary leadership for the past decade.”

 This page was last updated on Friday, January 21, 2022